-I love cheese, and I’ve yet to really meet a person who doesn’t.
-But finding high quality GMO free cheeses is getting harder.
-You probably already know about how most dairy cows in the United States are fed GMO feed, but is there another GMO derived ingredient that could be contaminating even the grass-fed farm cheeses?
+If you’re frustrated by this you’re not alone.
+You probably already know about that most dairy cows in the United States are fed GMO feed, but is there another GMO derived ingredient that could be contaminating even the grass-fed farm cheeses?
 The answer is sadly YES.
+Finding high quality GMO free cheeses is getting harder.

 “What this means is that most cheese in North America is made from vegetarian-friendly but animal-origin, GMO-derived FPC rennet.” –American Cheese Society